YianXie/Mini-KataGo/README.md

 │   │   │── player.py           # A file representing the player
 │   │   │── rules.py            # A file that contains some basic rules for Go
 │   │   │── minimax.py          # A simple depth-limited minimax algorithm for Go
-├── tests/                      # All unit-tests
+│   │   │── mcts.py             # A Monte Carlo Go Simulation file (also refer to as Monte Carlo Tree Search) ├── tests/                      # All unit-tests
     ├── test_board_rules.py     # Test if board rules works correctly
 ├── requirements.txt